angelhive/react-starter-kit-inner-buildpack/README.md

 # react-starter-kit-inner-buildpack
-nner layer of Heroku Buildpack for react-starter-kit
+Inner layer of Heroku Buildpack for react-starter-kit